We have detected that you are visiting from United States.

 To meet this standard, equipment manufacturers must carry out a series of tests:

-To meet UK regulations, cages must be load tested to a Factor of Safety of 2.0 and for export, 2.2 times the Working Load Limit (WLL) of the cage.
+LOAD TEST: To meet UK regulations, cages must be load tested to a Factor of Safety of 2.0 and for export, 2.2 times the Working Load Limit (WLL) of the cage.

-A load is placed in a marked-out area no greater than 30% of the cage’s floor area.
+TILT TEST: A load is placed in a marked-out area no greater than 30% of the cage’s floor area.

-A load is dropped on to the roof from a specified height to check deformation of the roof.
+IMPACT TEST: A load is dropped on to the roof from a specified height to check deformation of the roof.

-The handrails need to withstand 500N of force for the UK and 600N of force for export.
+HANDRAIL TEST: The handrails need to withstand 500N of force for the UK and 600N of force for export.

-A weight is applied to the side of the cage to check that the impact does not deform side of the cage.
+SIDE PANEL IMPACT: A weight is applied to the side of the cage to check that the impact does not deform side of the cage.

-1st weight test, 2nd Drop test where a weight is dropped to prove a shock loading, 3rd test re weight test.
+HARNESS POINT TEST: 1st weight test, 2nd Drop test where a weight is dropped to prove a shock loading, 3rd test re weight test.

-Cages must also comply with LOLER (Lifting Operations and Lifting Equipment Regulations) to ensure they are safe to use…so what is LOLER?
+Cages must also comply with LOLER (Lifting Operations and Lifting Equipment Regulations)to ensure they are safe to use…so what is LOLER?

 LOLER (Lifting Operations and Lifting Equipment Regulations)